celery/celery/README.rst

     for using CouchDB as a message transport (*experimental*).

 :celery[couchbase]:
-    for using CouchBase as a result backend.
+    for using Couchbase as a result backend.

 :celery[elasticsearch]
     for using Elasticsearch as a result backend.